 The reset state for MB and MA will depend on the Flash secured state.
 See Part 4.2 and Part 7 for detailed information on how the Operating Mode Register (OMR) MA and MB bits operate in this device.
-For additional information on the EX bit, see Part 4.4.
-For all other bits, see the DSP56F800E Reference Manual.
+For all other bits, see the DSP56800E Reference Manual.